bg6aer/DOM/README.md

 Yahoo
 ```

-Notice that whatever you select by XPath library returns string or array of strings.
+Whatever you select by XPath, library returns string or array of strings.
 No objects!

 ### CI: Codeship